-A. Work Area.
+- A. Work Area.
 Each LCS school will provide a work area for the SRO that is equipped with a telephone and a computer.
-The work area should allow for private and confidential meetings between SROs, LCS staff, parents, and students.
+The work area should allow for private and confidential meetings between SROs, LCS staff, parents, and students. - B. Training.

-B. Training.
 The school division shall provide in-service training to the SROs to support their ability to accomplish their respective duties and responsibilities under this MOU.
-Such training will include a review of the MOU and the School Board's student discipline policies, and the SROs' role and responsibilities under the MOU and those policies, and as well as the Division's responsibilities under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. §1232g, and how the FERPA affects the SRO's operations under the MOU.
-LCS will ensure that school administrators with an assigned SRO will receive relevant training prior to or within 60 days of the SRO's assignment in a school and ongoing joint training with SROs.
+Such training will include, but not be limited to: - 1.
+Review of the MOU and the School Board's student discipline policies, and the SROs' role and responsibilities under the MOU and those policies, and as well as - 2.
+The Division's responsibilities under the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C. §1232g, and how the FERPA affects the SRO's operations under the MOU. - Training specific to the mental health needs of school-age students, such as Youth Mental Health First Aid and other appropriate courses as necessary - 4.
+Training specific to students with disabilities, such as an autism awareness course and other courses as necessary depending on current needs of students in the division

+Additionally, LCS will ensure that school administrators with an assigned SRO will receive relevant training prior to or within 60 days of the SRO's assignment in a school and ongoing joint training with SROs.
 The training should be aligned with the MOU and DCJS curriculum and in consultation with LPD.
+LCS will also provide all staff training regarding the roles, responsibilities, and authorities of SROs.
+LCS and LPD will collaborate to create public information materials to be shared with parents and guardians regarding the roles, responsibilities, and authorities of the SROs.

-C. Effort to Minimize Law Enforcement Interventions.
-LCS administrators and employees shall make every effort to handle routine student discipline (violations of the code of student conduct) within the school without involving the SRO in a law enforcement capacity, unless necessary for the safe operation of the school or as required by law.

-D. LPD Investigations.
+- C. Effort to Minimize Law Enforcement Interventions.
+LCS administrators and employees shall make every effort to handle routine student discipline (violations of the code of student conduct) within the school without involving the SRO in a law enforcement capacity, unless necessary for the safe operation of the school or as required by law. - D. LPD Investigations.
 LCS will cooperate with LPD-initiated investigations and activities without hindering or interfering with LPD's or the SRO's official duties.